falent/googleHomeAssistantExpressNodeJS/README.md

 ## 7.2 Firebase as functions

-1. Open the shell in your docker container
+1. Open the shell in your Docker container
 ```bash
   $ sudo docker exec -it  myAssistantDeployment /bin/sh
   ```